Editor’s Note: This post on systems thinking was originally written in 2016 and has been updated.

 Information from data is knowledge that you can use to improve employee and organizational performance.
 Subsequent mapping and simplifying of processes promotes a shared learning experience that can enhance employee engagement.
-Finally, systems thinking illuminates existing skills gaps that require training and development.
+Finally, systems thinking illuminates existing skills gaps.

 Consider this: How effective are data-free decisions, really?
-Certainly ignorance is bliss when it comes to most anything in life.
-The same is true for your organization – if you are making people, planning, process, and performance decisions that are not rooted in evidence from valid and reliable data, what is the point?
-You are merely throwing a dart while blindfolded and hoping it sticks somewhere on the dart board in front of your face.
+If you are making people, planning, process, and performance decisions that are not rooted in evidence from valid and reliable data, what is the point?
+You are merely throwing a dart while blindfolded.
 Data, while not always clean to gather nor easy to mine, coupled with systems thinking, guides you right to the center bull’s eye.

 How can I make systems thinking a reality in my organization?

-A systems diagram is a practical tool we recommend to help you map out the structure of your organization and its systems.
-Drawing a systems diagrams depicts the factors and relationships that are important in your organization, and helps you to start quantifying the linkages between factors.
+A systems diagram is a practical tool to help map out the structure of your organization and its systems.
+Drawing a systems diagram depicts the factors and relationships that are important in your organization, and helps you to start quantifying the linkages between factors.

 Diagrams become much less linear when you introduce feedback loops.
 A balancing loop occurs when feedback reduces the impact of a change.
 For example, increased training and development leads to increased performance, as well as an uptick in attrition because some employees with new skills leave for a greener pastures.
 A reinforcing loop shows where feedback increases the impact of a change: Greater investment in a restaurant’s service raises customer satisfaction, which increases the quality of customer reviews.
 Finally, the impact of external factors, such as a competitor agency, is shown by an arrow pointing to the part of the systems diagram affected by that factor.

 Below is a sample diagram from MindTools.
-This image gives you an idea of what you could accomplish if you were to map your own nonprofit agency’s systems.
-Certainly systems diagramming can be a complicated endeavor, and Brighter Strategies is here to guide you through this process.
+This image gives you an idea of how you might map your own organization’s systems.
+Systems diagramming can be a complicated endeavor, and Brighter Strategies is here to guide you through this process.
 We work with dozens of nonprofit agencies to put the power of data back in your hands.
 Please contact us to take the first step toward effective systems thinking in your organization.